Korean natural farming: History

-Hankyu Cho (1935~2025), born in 1935 in Suwon, Gyeonggi do, Korea, started the Korean Natural Farming method.
-He started to farm since he was 13 years old from his hometown, Suwon, South Korea.
+Hankyu Cho (1935–2025), born in 1935 in Suwon, Gyeonggi Province, Korea, started the Korean Natural Farming method.
+He started to farm since he was 13 years old from his hometown Suwon.
 However, he felt it is not enough of learning so he decided to go to Suwon Agricultural High School to study more.
 Cho completed his high school education at the age of twenty-nine while still working on his family's farm.
 He went to high school at the late age due to the Korean War.
 He gave up on going to college because it was different from the farming methods he had learned from the nature, and wanted to learn together with like-minded friends.
 In 1961, he started a rural development movement with Byeong-gyu Kim led by Geongwoo Lee in Hyangnam, Hwaseong, Gyeonggi-do, South Korea, and developed a farm in the Sanan (Yamagishi) style.
 To ensure the continuation of their collaboration, these three people held a joint wedding ceremony with their respective younger sisters.
 In 1965, he went to Japan for three years as an agriculture research student and studied the natural farming methods of the three teachers: Miyozo Yamagishi (山岸 巳代蔵), Kinshi Shibata (柴田 欣志) and Yasushi Oinoue (大井上 康).

 Young man helps harvest rice by hand at a natural farm in Hongcheon Province, South Korea.

 Upon his return to Korea, Cho combined his newly acquired knowledge with traditional Korean farming methods and fermentation methods (e.g., as used in Korean foods such as kimchi) and gradually invented what is now called Korean natural farming.
 He put it into practice by setting up a "Labour-Saving Abundant Harvesting Study Group" in 1966.
 He opened the Natural Farming Life School and Research Farm in Goesan County, North Chungcheong Province, in 1995.
 He established the Evergreen Agricultural Association and became the president of the Korean Natural Farming Association in 1989.